Before you can stop nail-biting, you have to recognize that you have a problem in the first place.

 I was wondering about the strategies I could use.
 I am sure you have all heard of people putting rubber bands on their wrist to pull, or putting cayenne pepper on their fingers, or putting some sort of polish which has a really putrid taste.

 I have tried them all.
-Somehow, the nail biting is perhaps similar to smoking or drinking or some other habits which calm a person down.
+Somehow, nail-biting is perhaps similar to smoking or drinking or some other habits which calm a person down.

 I have to feel that I am getting more pleasure, a greater sense of calm when leaving my hands alone than when not.
 This is the reason that I have been able to stay on Hashi Mashi for 260 days.